pytest-dev/pytest-cov/README.rst

 Limitations
 -----------

-For distributed testing the slaves must have the pytest-cov package installed.
-This is needed since the plugin must be registered through setuptools / distribute for pytest to start the plugin on the slave.
+For distributed testing the slaves must have the pytest-cover package installed.
+This is needed since the plugin must be registered through setuptools for pytest to start the plugin on the slave.

 For subprocess measurement environment variables must make it from the main process to the subprocess.
-The python used by the subprocess must have pytest-cov installed.
+The python used by the subprocess must have pytest-cover installed.
 The subprocess must do normal site initialisation so that the environment variables can be detected and coverage started.